perina98/automated_modified_pcap_detection/README.md

 # Detector

 Detector is a python script with custom modules designed to detect changes made to pcap files and packets themselves for forensic analysis and identification of malicious activities.
+Application also provides support for pcapng files.

 This script offers a range of modules that can be seletively enabled or disabled.
 These modules have been developed to detect various types of suspicious activity such as packet modification, injection and more.
 Different detection methods can be turned on or off in config.yml file.
 In the config.yml file it is also possible to tweak application parameters.